konpeeyushDelta4/chatbot-widget-templates/templates/dark.md

 .ygpts-frame {
   background-color: hsl(var(--yourgptChatbotPrimaryColorHsl) / 0.45);
   backdrop-filter: blur(13px);

+  /* Remove this if you don't want this border  */
+  border: 1px solid hsl(var(--yourgptChatbotTextOnPrimaryColorHsl) / 0.1);
 }

 /* If you want to make your avatar in header round */